willh/willh.github.com/_posts/2013-03-06-qcon-london---day-one.md

 Rollbacks are often a cause of great pain in deployments, but I agree with Alex that the best way to do a rollback is not to create custom rollback scripts and reverse-deltas, but instead to run the deployment process for the previous, working version of the app (and that way you know the process is tested much more often).

+____

+####Evening Keynote - Fun With Dead Languages
+*by Damian Conway*

+Damian Conway is a well-known speaker and Perl programmer, and the keynote closing session of the first day of QCon was about the need for diversity of implementation to encourage diversion of thought.
+Using the example of the death of the Gros Michel banana from Panama Disease due to a lack of diversity (and the resulting reliance on the reportedly less-delicious Cavendish), Damian encouraged use of alternative programming languages and styles to get a different perspective on the methods that we know and use most often.

+Damian lamented that modern computing education splits itself into seven or eight major topics and then teaches each one in Java instead of illustrating each area with perhaps something that could broaden perspectives beyond the typical Object-Oriented 101 approach.
+Damian coined Thor's Law - "Just because you know how to use one great big coding hammer doesn't make you a programming God", evocative of [Maslow's Hammer](http://en.wikipedia.org/wiki/Maslow's_hammer).

+Damian demonstrated some diversity in style by using PostScript, a declarative language (old school!), to write a program that determines the value of Pi by declaring functions and using the stack to store function results, as it has no variables or methods (much like how compiled code *actually* works deep down in the plumbing, underneath all the abstraction).
+As a bonus, because the only common use of PostScript these days is in printers, you can still write this program and send its source file to most office printers and have them actually print out increasingly accurate estimates of Pi.

+Damian also illustrated translating a C++ implementation of [Eratosthenes' Sieve](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) into Latin (yes, *Latin*) to show how the need for ordering of variables and method operators could be removed through the use of different inflexions on the nouns being used - when you have a suffix at the end of a variable telling you it is being operated on, and a suffix on another telling you that it is operating on something then the ordering doesn't matter any more.
+This part of the talk was fantastically entertaining and ended with a demonstration of the actual program written in Latin and executing to produce the prime numbers up to CCLV (that's 225 for us non-Latin types).

+Further reading: Damian is the author of the [CPAN module](http://search.cpan.org/~dconway/Lingua-Romana-Perligata-0.50/lib/Lingua/Romana/Perligata.pm) [Lingua::Romana::Perligata](http://www.csse.monash.edu.au/~damian/papers/HTML/Perligata.html) which I came across a few years ago which allows Perl users to write their code actually using Latin.
+When I asked Damian if he'd every deployed any code into production using Latin he said that he hadn't, but that a few Perl devs from Romania had written their website using it!

+____